SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 3 cold damage
 > - **17+:** 4 cold damage
 >
-> **Effect:** Until the end of the stalker's next turn, the area provides concealment, and blocks line of effect for enemies
+> **Effect:** Until the end of the stalker's next turn, the area provides concealment, and blocks line of effect for enemies.

 > 👤 **Shadow Jump (1 Malice)**
 >